jhonathanalencar/blogsy/README.md

 ## 💻 Project
 A simple blog application that lets you create your own blog and share it with your friends.

+You can check out a fully working version of this project [here](https://blog-sy.vercel.app/)

 ## 🧪 Technologies
 This project was built with the following technologies:
 - [React](https://reactjs.org)